WeblateOrg/weblate/docs/api.rst

                    Possible values depends on REST framework setup, by default ``json`` and ``api`` are supported.
 The latter provides web browser interface for API.
+    :query page: Returns given page of paginated results (use `next` and `previous` fields in response to automate the navigation).
     :reqheader Accept: the response content type depends on :http:header:`Accept` header
     :reqheader Authorization: optional token to authenticate as